-- 5. Dates of attendance (start and withdrawal dates) - 6.
+- 5. Dates of attendance (start and withdrawal dates)6.
+Degree and awards received - 6.
 Degree and awards received

 Other information will only be available to the student and certain staff members of FNC who need it for completing their work in regards to the student, and otherwise only to parents or guardian.
 Such data includes: